Anjdroid/ieps-sem3/README.md

 ## How to setup and run

-- donwload zip or clone the project
+- download zip or clone the project
 - go into folder indexer

 ### install required packages